-My videoclass from last week, Raw Nuts Done Right, appears to have caused a bit of a stir.
-Nothing new for this blog, as challenging the status quo is something that happens with regularity in these parts!
+My article and video on soaking raw nuts caused a bit of a stir with readers.
+Nothing new for this blog, as challenging the status quo is something that happens regularly in these parts!

-In Raw Nuts Done Right, I demonstrate how to properly soak raw nuts in brinewater and then dry them in a warm oven set at 150F.
-This practice deactivates antinutrients and ensures maximum digestibility and nutrient absorption and is in accordance with the wise preparation methods of Traditional Cultures like the Aztecs.
+This practice deactivates anti-nutrients and ensures maximum digestibility and nutrient absorption and is in accordance with the wise preparation methods of Traditional Cultures like the Aztecs.

-It is one of those happy designs of nature that foods and liquids at 117 degrees can be touched without pain, but liquids over 118 degrees will burn.
-Thus we have a built-in mechanism for determining whether or not the food we are eating still contains its enzyme content”.
+It is one of those happy designs of nature that foods and liquids at 117 degrees [47 °C] can be touched without pain, but liquids over 118 degrees [48 °C] will burn.
+Thus we have a built-in mechanism for determining whether or not the food we are eating still contains its enzyme content.

 I hope this information clears up the confusion about drying raw nuts in the oven and whether or not the food enzymes are still intact.
 It is especially important to harness the convenience of drying large batches of raw food in the oven as not everyone has access to or can afford a large dehydrator.